 Newborn Retreat Facilitator Karin Slabaugh

 As an independent researcher for the history of Montessori birth to three in Italy, Karin Slabaugh's mission is to inspire others to take the newborn work into the future.
 Karin has an AMI diploma for 0-3 and a Masters degree in education.
-In 2012, she studied with Grazia Honegger Fresco (1929-2020) in her last course for 0-3.
-Karin moved to Italy in 2016 to develop a Montessori course for public healthcare nurse midwives.
+In 2012, she studied with Grazia Honegger Fresco (1929-2020) in her last course for 0-3 and in 2016 moved to Italy to develop a Montessori course for public healthcare nurse midwives.
 Her work gives continuity to the teachings on birth to three that Adele Costa Gnocchi and Maria Montessori passed on through Grazia Honegger Fresco.
-Karin continues to work on projects in Italy with Adele Costa Gnocchi's students who specialized in the care of the newborn.
+Karin continues this work in Italy with Adele Costa Gnocchi's students who specialized in the care of the newborn.

 Newborn Retreat program

 The Retreat is inspired by the Montessori Newborn specialization as developed by Adele Costa Gnocchi and Anna Gambacurta Di Palermo between 1947 and 2011.
-Karin met Anna in 2010 at the Montessori Birth Center in Rome and has continued to study with those Anna taught.
-This unique Retreat experience will be held at the Sanctuary where Saint Francis prayed and meditated in nature, an especially peaceful and perfect environment to learn together about protecting the Spiritual Embryo that Maria Montessori wrote and spoke about.
-There will be dedicated time to integrate the information from our daily sessions, as well as time to deepen relationships between participants and spend time in contemplation and spiritual practice.
+Karin met Anna in 2010 in Rome and has continued to study with those Anna taught.
+This unique Retreat experience, held at the Sanctuary where Saint Francis prayed and meditated in nature, an especially peaceful environment, will allow participants to learn about protecting the Spiritual Embryo that Maria Montessori wrote about.
+Morning and afternoon sessions offered each day and ample free time to integrate the information from these sessions, to deepen relationships between participants, spend time in contemplation and engage in spiritual practice.

 Depart on Monday July 7